-Your brokerage probably has too many tools and not enough technology.
+Most brokerages have too many tools and not enough technology.

-The NAR 2025 Technology Survey found that 34% of agents spend $50 to $250 per month on technology, 20% spend $251 to $500, and 24% spend over $500.
-Scale that across a 200-agent brokerage and you're looking at $240,000 to $1.2 million annually in technology costs, whether the brokerage is footing the bill directly or not.
+The NAR 2025 Technology Survey reports that 34% of agents spend $50 to $250 per month on technology, 20% spend $251 to $500, and 24% spend over $500.
+Scaled across a 200-agent brokerage, that is $240,000 to $1.2 million annually in technology cost, whether the brokerage carries it directly or the agents do.

 Category 1: CRM

 - Follow Up Boss ($69/user/month; $499/month for 10 users on Pro; $1,000/month for 30 users on Platform).
 The standard for high-volume teams.
 Integrates with 250+ lead sources.
-Clean UI that agents actually use.
+Interface agents will actually open.

 Category 2: Transaction Management

-You need eSignature (79% of agents use it, per NAR), automated checklists tied to contract dates, compliance review workflows, MLS integration, and document storage with an audit trail.
+The requirements are eSignature (79% of agents use it, per NAR), automated checklists tied to contract dates, compliance review workflows, MLS integration, and document storage with an audit trail.

 The platforms: